ldavis-sd/permops/PITCHME.md

 <!-- Conclusion  -->
 ---
 ## Further Investigation
-* Formalizing these thoughts a bit more
-* Have fun applying Category Theory (or trying to) to site analyses.
-S
+* Category Theory + Site Analysis
-* Expanding on the idea of "Permanent Operations"
+* Investigatng "Permanent Operations"
   * Wow long-running and fault tolerant can we make our systems, and what are the tools and absractions that will get us there
   * What is a reasonable goal?
 When do you see diminishing returns?